 - Pros: historical experience, lower price

-The Shard stands out for its superior height, 360° view, and the possibility to stay as long as you want, thus justifying the higher price.
+The Shard stands out for its greater height, 360° view, and the ability to stay as long as you wish, thus justifying the higher price.

 Frequently Asked Questions

-In conclusion, here are the answers to some of the most frequently asked questions regarding the visit to the Shard.
+To conclude, here are answers to some of the most frequently asked questions about visiting the Shard.

 How long does the visit last?